 Riding the school bus is a privilege.
 Students are under the supervision of bus drivers and should heed their direction(s).
-Improper conduct on the bus or at the bus stop can result in that privilege being revoked.
-Reported acts of misconduct on the bus may be investigated.
-Copies of bus rules are available as needed.
-Fighting Typical procedures are as follows:
+Reports of improper conduct on the bus or at the bus stop may be investigated and can result in bus privileges being revoked.
+Please reference the Code of Conduct.
+Typical BES procedures are below.

-1st Report: Verbal Warning / Letter sent home to be signed and returned.

-2nd Report: Written Warning Letter and Call by an Administrator to Parents.

-Conference may be required before child can return to bus.

-3rd Report: 3 Days SUSPENSION from bus

-4th Report: 5-10 Days SUSPENSION from bus

-5th Report: Conference required with bus driver and administrator to determine future bus privileges.
-Parent attendance is necessary.

-6th offense: Expulsion from bus for the remainder of the school year
+- 1^{st} Report: Verbal Warning / Letter sent home to be signed and returned. - 2nd Report: Written Warning Letter and Call by an Administrator to Parents.
+A Conference may be required before child can return to bus. - 3rd Report: 3 Days SUSPENSION from bus - 4th Report: 5-10 Days SUSPENSION from bus - 5th Report: Conference with a parent, bus driver, and principal is required to determine bus privileges. - 6th offense: Expulsion from bus for the remainder of the school year

-If the administrator determines that an offense is serious enough, ex: fighting on bus, etc, suspension may result immediately and possibly indefinitely.
+If the administrator determines that an offense is serious enough, ex: fighting/hitting on the bus, etc, suspension may result immediately and/or indefinitely.